-Marmot Randonee Gloves.
-These good-looking gloves have a nylon outer, but use hood quality, durable leather on the palms and fingers to provide good grip in even the harshest of conditions without sacrificing any flexibility.
+These reliable and good-looking gloves have a nylon outer, but use hood quality, durable leather on the palms and fingers to provide good grip in even the harshest of conditions without sacrificing any flexibility.
 Synthetic insulation keeps the hands warm, while the outer materials provide good breathability to prevent build-up of moisture for maximum comfort during extended times on the slopes.

 Available in both men’s and women’s versions, they provide an excellent, secure and warm glove, and with a good degree of water resistance and secure wrist fastening your hands will stay dry whatever the weather.

-With leather palm and fingertips to proved excellent grip capability, exceptional and easy to use wrist closures, and a wide choice of colors, these gloves offer great performance while keeping costs under control.
+With leather throughout to provide excellent grip capability, ample and easy to use velcro wrist closures, these gloves offer great performance while keeping costs under control.